Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Absorption of the relevant species

-The photo-absorption cross sections calculated using TD-DFT (cf. Sect. \ref{sec:meth_(TD-)DFT calculations}) are displayed in Fig.~\ref{app:fig_sigma_abs}.
+The photoabsorption cross sections calculated using TD-DFT (cf. Sect. \ref{sec:meth_(TD-)DFT calculations}) are displayed in Fig.~\ref{app:fig_sigma_abs}.
 For some species, we considered several isomers and only show here the averaged cross sections.
-This includes the case of [Pyr-H]$^+$ for which H-loss can occur from three carbon atoms which are not equivalent: C$_1$ (1-dPyr$^+$), C$_2$ (2-dPyr$^+$) and C$_4$ (4-dPyr$^+$).
-We have weighted their contribution to obtain the [Pyr-H]$^+$ averaged cross section such as $\sigma_\mathrm{abs}^\mathrm{[Pyr-H]^+}=(4\sigma_\mathrm{abs}^{1-\mathrm{dPyr}^+} + 2\sigma_\mathrm{abs}^{2-\mathrm{dPyr}^+} + 4\sigma_\mathrm{abs}^{4-\mathrm{dPyr}^+})/10$.
-For [Pyr-2H]$^+$, we have considered two isomers for which the 2H-losses occur from adjacent carbons (C$_{1,2}$ or C$_{4,5}$).
-The cross section of these two isomers have been equally weighted as suggested by the study of \cite{panchagnula2020}, which compares the IR spectrum of the doubly-dehydrogenated pyrene with DFT computed harmonic spectra of the fourteen possible isomers and concludes that a 1:1 mixture of 1,2-ddPyr$^+$ and 4,5-ddPyr$^+$ reproduces fairly well the measurement.
-For C$_{15}$H$_9^+$, we have considered two isomers with a five-membered ring either on the long (1) or the short (2) axis of the initial pyrene structure.
+This includes the case of [Pyr-H]$^+$ for which H loss can occur from three carbon atoms that are not equivalent: C$_1$ (1-dPyr$^+$), C$_2$ (2-dPyr$^+$), and C$_4$ (4-dPyr$^+$).
+We weighted their contribution to obtain the [Pyr-H]$^+$ averaged cross section such as $\sigma_\mathrm{abs}^\mathrm{[Pyr-H]^+}=(4\sigma_\mathrm{abs}^{1-\mathrm{dPyr}^+} + 2\sigma_\mathrm{abs}^{2-\mathrm{dPyr}^+} + 4\sigma_\mathrm{abs}^{4-\mathrm{dPyr}^+})/10$.
+For [Pyr-2H]$^+$, we considered two isomers for which the 2H losses occur from adjacent carbons (C$_{1,2}$ or C$_{4,5}$).
+The cross sections of these two isomers have been equally weighted as suggested by the study of \cite{panchagnula2020}, which compares the IR spectrum of the doubly dehydrogenated pyrene with DFT computed harmonic spectra of the fourteen possible isomers and concludes that a 1:1 mixture of 1,2-ddPyr$^+$ and 4,5-ddPyr$^+$ reproduces fairly well the measurement.
+For C$_{15}$H$_9^+$, we considered two isomers with a five-membered ring either on the long (1) or the short (2) axis of the initial pyrene structure.
 They are respectively attributed to the VUV photoproducts of 1-MePyr$^+$ and 4-EtPyr$^+$.
-For Cor$^{+*}$, we have considered the three isomers depicted in Fig.~\ref{fig:maps_bare_PAHs}~(b), which correspond to structures where the H atom has migrated toward the closest carbons.
-For [Cor-2H]$^+$ we have considered only the isomer for which the 2H comes from the same ring consistently with previous studies \citep[e.g.,][]{montillaud2013, west2018, castellanos2018_lab}.
-We considered only one isomer in the case of [Cor-H]$^+$, MeCor$^+$, EtCor$^+$, C$_{25}$H$_{13}^+$ or C$_{23}$H$_{11}^+$, due to the symmetry of these species.
+For Cor$^{+*}$, we considered the three isomers depicted in Fig.~\ref{fig:maps_bare_PAHs}~(b), which correspond to structures where the H atom has migrated toward the closest carbons.
+For [Cor-2H]$^+$ we considered only the isomer for which the 2H comes from the same ring consistently with previous studies \citep[e.g.,][]{montillaud2013, west2018, castellanos2018_lab}.
+We considered only one isomer in the case of [Cor-H]$^+$, MeCor$^+$, EtCor$^+$, C$_{25}$H$_{13}^+$, or C$_{23}$H$_{11}^+$, due to the symmetry of these species.